-(2) There is an additional step in the proof in which the fact that $C_0$ is of some constant (not necessarily reduced) dimension s' could lead to an improved bound.
-This is the base case $m = O(n^{1/k})$ , where we use the Kővári-Sós-Turán theorem to obtain a linear bound on I(P,C).
-Instead, we can use the result of Fox et al. [27, Corollary 2.3], and the fact that the incidence graph does not contain $K{k,\mu+1}$ as a subgraph, to show that, when $m = O(n^{1/s'})$ , the number of incidences is linear.
-The problem is that here we need to use the dimension s' of the entire $C_0$ , rather than the reduced dimension s (which, as we recall, applies only to subsets of $C_0$ on a variety that is infinitely ruled by curves of $C_0$ ).
-Typically, as already noted, s is larger than k, making this bootstrapping bound inferior to what we have.
-Still, in cases where s' is also smaller than k, this would lead to a further improved incidence bounds, in which the leading term is also smaller.
+(2) There is an additional step in the proof in which the fact that C_0 is of some constant (not necessarily reduced) dimension s' could lead to an improved bound.
+This is the base case $m = O(n^{1/k})$, where we use the Kővári-Sós-Turán theorem to obtain a linear bound on I(P,C).
+Instead, we can use the result of Fox et al. [30, Corollary 2.3], and the fact that the incidence graph does not contain $K{k,\mu+1}$ as a subgraph, to show that, when $m = O(n^{1/s'})$, the number of incidences is linear.
+The problem is that here we need to use the dimension s' of the entire C_0 , rather than the reduced dimension s (which, as we recall, applies only to subsets of C_0 on a variety that is infinitely ruled by curves of C_0).
+Typically, as already noted, s is larger than s (generally twice as large as s), making this bootstrapping bound inferior to what we have.
+Still, in cases where s' happens to be smaller than s, this would lead to a further improved incidence bounds, in which the leading term is also smaller.

 Rich points.
-Theorems 1.4 and 1.5 can easily be restated as bounding the number of r-rich points for a set C of curves with k degrees of freedom (and or reduced dimension s) in $\mathbb{R}^3$ , when r is at least some sufficiently large constant.
-The case r = 2 is treated in Guth and Zahl [37], and the same bound that they obtain holds for larger values of r (albeit without an explicit dependence on r), smaller than the threshold in the following corollary.
+Theorems 1.4 and 1.5 can easily be restated as bounding the number of r-rich points for a set \mathcal{C} of curves with k degrees of freedom (and or reduced dimension s) in \mathbb{R}^3 , when r is at least some sufficiently large constant.
+The case r=2 is treated in Guth and Zahl [40], and the same bound that they obtain holds for larger values of r (albeit without an explicit dependence on r), smaller than the threshold in the following corollary.